blackboxworkshop/blackboxworkshop.github.io/submissions/index.md

 We invite contributions of abstracts on the following topics, to be presented as posters, contributed talks, or as short spotlight talks:

 * Inference in probabilistic programming systems and broad model families:
-  * Gradient-based methods for parameter estimation, variational inference
+  * Gradient-based methods for parameter estimation, variational inference,
   * Metropolis-Hastings variants with efficient rescoring,
   * Message passing variants,
   * Sequential Monte Carlo variants,